afonic/rimage-k2/README.md

 * *Quality* Refers to jpeg save quality.
 * *K2 categories* Select the categories this set will apply to.

-When both plugins are enabled, the sets that are configured will be generated at each item save and their relevant info will be saved in the database, in the rimage_gallery_images and rimage_item_images tables.
+The sets that are configured will be generated at each item save and their relevant info will be saved in the database, in the rimage_gallery_images and rimage_item_images tables.

+Inside the K2 plugin you can also select between the GD library (default) or Imagemagick for image processing.
+Generally, GD is usually faster for resizing and creates a smaller file for the same quality setting.
+Imagemagick must be installed and enabled for your PHP installation, but usually generates images with better colors.
+You can easily switch between the two and try for yourself!

 There is a way to generate all images at once.
 Simply add